 International health insurance for expats: how should you choose between local health insurance or an international health insurance plan?
 When is expat medical insurance necessary?

 There are numerous factors to consider when looking to live and work abroad, not least those relating to your health and wellbeing.
-Finding the appropriate level of health coverage is essential for expats, but with so many options it can be difficult to know which package is adequate for expatriate healthcare.
+Finding the appropriate level of health coverage is essential for expats.
+But with so many options, it can be difficult to know which package is adequate for expatriate healthcare.
 How many countries do you need to be covered in?
 Is local insurance adequate or do you need international health insurance?

-Certainly, many countries have well-developed healthcare systems that cover free or subsidised local healthcare for both local and foreign residents.
+Certainly, many countries have well-developed healthcare systems that cover free or subsidized local healthcare for both local and foreign residents.
 State-run insurance and healthcare schemes, as well as local private insurance plans, often provide expats with an adequate basic level of healthcare cover.
-However, if you find yourself frequently travelling between countries then international health insurance may be required to fill the gaps that local healthcare cannot cover.
+However, if you find yourself frequently traveling between countries then international health insurance may be required to fill the gaps that local healthcare cannot cover.

-Local versus international health insurance: What’s the difference?
+Local versus international health insurance